View All 1965 Kennedy Half Dollar

 Description

 The 1965 Kennedy Half Dollar is a half dollar produced at the Philadelphia Mint as part of the Kennedy Half Dollars Silver Clad 1965-1970 series.
-Total mintage reached 65.9 million.
-The obverse features John F. Kennedy facing left, based on the presidential medal by Gilroy Roberts, while the reverse displays the Presidential Seal β€” a heraldic eagle with shield, olive branch, and arrows.
-Designed by Gilroy Roberts/Frank Gasparro.
+The U.S. Mint produced 65.9 million examples, making this the higher-mintage of the two mint variants, representing 97% of production.
+The obverse features John F. Kennedy facing left, based on the presidential medal by Gilroy Roberts and the reverse displays the Presidential Seal β€” a heraldic eagle with shield, olive branch, and arrows.
+Composition reduced from 90% to 40% silver.
+No mint marks used during the 1965-1967 transition period.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $16 to $101 depending on grade and condition.
 Struck in 40% silver, 60% copper, weighing 11.5 grams, 30.61 mm in diameter, with a 150 reeds edge.
 Cataloged as PCGS #6708.
-The Kennedy Half Dollar was rushed into production in early 1964, just weeks after President Kennedy's assassination.
-The 1964 issues are collected for both historical significance and silver content.
-The 1964 Accented Hair variety and various proof finishes are notable.
-The silver-clad 1965-1970 issues contain 40% silver.

 External References